Introduction

 }

-The twinned address space information is persisted in the Cumulocity IoT inventory.
+The twinned address space information is persisted in the Cumulocity inventory.
 It is internally used to support address space browsing and to define device protocols.
 Hence this operation is always triggered if a new server is added to the platform.

 Once the device gateway knows the address space, it uses it to handle different logics, for example applying device protocols to nodes.
-So if you already have the address space scanned once and stored in Cumulocity IoT, you might want the device gateway to learn one more time about server’s address space without synchronizing data into Cumulocity IoT.
+So if you already have the address space scanned once and stored in Cumulocity, you might want the device gateway to learn one more time about server’s address space without synchronizing data into Cumulocity.
 To achieve that, provide "skipSync": true

 .